 There’s just something special about Charleston, SC that makes it irresistibly romantic.

-Strolling hand-in-hand with your favorite person in the world as you watch the sun rise over the harbor.
+Strolling hand-in-hand with your favorite person in the world as you watch the sun rise over Charleston harbor.

-Biking down tree-lined streets, flowers in bloom on a warm spring afternoon.
+Biking down live oak tree-lined streets, flowers in bloom on a warm spring afternoon.

-Sipping a drink at a rooftop restaurant while you watch the sun set over the city.
+Sipping a drink at a rooftop bar while you watch the sun set over the Holy City.

-Let’s dive into the most romantic things to do in Charleston for date night and get your romantic weekend getaway planned!
+Let’s dive into the most romantic things for couples to do in Charleston and get your date night or getaway planned!

 This post may contain affiliate links.
 As an Amazon Associate and associate of other programs, I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.

-The 21 Most Romantic Things to Do in Charleston
+25 Romantic Things for Couples to Do in Charleston

 1. Take a Sunset Cruise

-What’s more romantic than a sunset cruise on the water?
+What’s more romantic than a sunset sail on the water?
 Sit back and relax as the captain cruises around Charleston Harbor for heavenly sunset views.

 2. Sail Charleston Harbor

-Hearken back to Charleston maritime past and sail the harbor on an honest-to-goodness three mast sailboat, The Schooner Pride.
+Hearken back to Charleston’s maritime past and sail the harbor on an honest-to-goodness three mast sailboat, The Schooner Pride.

 3. Attend the Symphony at the Gaillard Center

 Depending on day and time, tickets range from $25 per seat to $150.
-A good option for a range of budgets.
+A good option for date night in Charleston for a range of budgets!

 Big classical music fans?
 Time your Charleston getaway to coincide with the Spoleto Festival at the end of May and beginning of June.
 Tickets for the festival go on sale in February.